Are migraine headaches just “bad headaches?”

 - Anxiety or depression

-What to expect from acupuncture treatment
+What to expect from acupuncture treatment for migraines

 While there is no cure for migraine pain, acupuncture provides a promising and effective therapeutic approach.